sascholle/sascholle.githib.io/content/authors/admin/_index.md

     url: https://www.uni-osnabrueck.de/startseite/

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include artificial intelligence, neuroscience and climbing.
-Send me a message and let's go bouldering!
+Send me a message and let's talk neuro-AI and/or go bouldering!

 # Interests to show in About widget
 interests: